-Understanding what Big Tech are and the Big Tech Umbrella network is vital for anyone wanting to escape the Big Tech Digital Prison
+Understanding what Big Tech is and what we call the Big Tech Umbrella network is vital for anyone wanting to escape the Big Tech Digital Prison

-There are five core companies that make up Big Tech which together dominate the digital landscape and attempted to reach into almost every aspect of our digital lives.
+There are six core companies that make up Big Tech which together dominate the digital landscape and have attempted to reach into almost every aspect of our digital lives.

-Combined they have emmense resources and influence are are attempting to take control of the internet and build what we describe as the Digital Prison with Big Brother as co-wardens.
+Combined they have immense resources and influence are attempting to take control of the internet and build what we describe as the Digital Prison with Big Brother as co-wardens.
 A digital world where they are the sole source of all your information and entertainment.
-Where you access to their digital world will depend on some type of social credit score reflecting your compliance.
+Where your access to their digital world will depend on some type of social credit score reflecting your compliance.

-- Financial Power: These companies have a huge market capital and financial influence.
+- Financial Power: These companies have a huge market capitalisation and financial influence.

 - Global Presence: They operate all over the world, affecting the lives of billions of people.

-- Technological Control: They act as door keepers for new technologies, dictating trends and standards in the tech industry.
+- Technological Control: They act as gatekeepers for new technologies, dictating trends and standards in the tech industry.

 - Media and Communication Influence: They shape how we communicate and consume media, often controlling the flow of information and public discourse.